libp2p/specs/signal/README.md

 ## Statefulness and Timeouts

-The HTTP API above implicitly requires the Signaling Server to maintain some state about pending offers and answers.
-When an answer or offer is sent to the server, it will need to store them (typically in a database) until the corresponding peer requests them via the `/get_answers` or `/get_offers` endpoint.
+The API above implicitly requires the Signaling Server to maintain some state about pending offers and answers.
+When an answer or offer is sent to the server, it will need to store them until the corresponding peer requests them via `GetAnswers` or `GetOffers` requests.
 The timeline of an answer/offer handshake is as follows:

-1. The offerer sends a `/create_offer` request.
+1. The offerer sends a `CreateOffer` request.
 1. The Signaling Server stores the offer, which is considered "pending".
-1. The answerer polls the `/get_offers` endpoint and receives the offer.
+1. The answerer sends a `GetOffers` request and receives the offer.
 1. After the offer has been received, it is no longer pending and the Signaling Server may safely delete it.
-1. The answerer sends a `/create_answer` request.
+1. The answerer sends a `CreateAnswer` request.
 1. The Signaling Server stores the answer, which is considered "pending".
-1. The offerer receives a the answer via the `/get_answers` endpoint.
+1. The offerer receives a the answer via a `GetAnswers` request.
 1. After the answer has been received, it is no longer pending and the Signaling Server may safely delete it.

 In order to avoid filling up storage space with pending answers and offers, the Signaling Server should delete any pending answers or offers that have not been received after 60 seconds.
-Clients which communicate with the Signaling Server will also understand that if they don't see a response from a specific peer (via the `/get_offers` or `/get_answers` endpoint) within 60 seconds, the answer/offer has timed out.
+Clients which communicate with the Signaling Server can also drop a peer and update their internal state if they don't receive an answer within 60 seconds.